GJZwiers/deno-config-init/README.md

 ## Subcommands

-Use `--help` to get more detailed information on any of the subcommands.
+Use `--help` with any of the subcommands to get more detailed information.

-The `deno-init` subcommands can be used to create a new project from a template, which can be specified with `--template` or `-t`.
-If `--template` is not used you will be prompted to choose one from a list of available choices.
+The `deno-init` subcommands will create a new project from a chosen template, which can be specified with `--template` or `-t`.
+If `--template` is omitted you will be prompted to choose one from a list of available choices.

 ### `api`